sammyzord/sammyzord/README.md

 ![Hi!
 I'm Samuel Borges](./profile_header.gif)

-As a recent graduate of the University of Brasília (UnB) with a Bachelor's degree in Software Engineering, I am eager and excited to embark on new and challenging opportunities.
-I like solving problems and learning new skills.
+I'm a results-driven Software Engineer with a bachelor's deree degree from the University of Brasilia (UnB) and over 5 years of professional experience.
+Passionate about solving complex problems and dedicated to continuous learning, I thrive in dynamic environments.
+Let's create innovative solutions together!

+#### About me:
 - I like building useful things
 - I'm fascinated by UI/UX
 - I'm interested in DevOps